-- a.
-Required arguments include: - ip\mac\service\tag IP address of the iDRAC, MAC address of the interface on the provisioning network, or service tag of the node - role\index Role that the node will play, with an optional index that indicates placement order in the rack; choices are controller[-<index>], compute[-<index>], and storage[-<index>] - Note: If the role\index argument is used, the --node\placement argument MUST be included with the deploy-overcloud.py command.
+- c.
+Required arguments include: - ip_mac_service_tag IP address of the iDRAC, MAC address of the interface on the provisioning network, or service tag of the node - -o, --os-volume-size-gb (Required for Storage nodes only) The size of the volume on which to install the OS, in GB (default is NONE, but Storage nodes require 223 GB) - role_index Role that the node will play, with an optional index that indicates placement order in the rack; choices are controller[-<index>], compute[-<index>], and storage[-<index>]

+Note: If the role_index argument is used, the --node_placement argument MUST be included with the deploy-overcloud.py command.